aafrinshahas/actodo/README.md

     npm start

-## Notes
+## Acknowledgements

-Activity data is stored locally in the browser's LocalStorage.
+- Activity data is stored locally in the browser's LocalStorage.

-React Router is used for navigation between different pages of the app.
+- React Router is used for navigation between different pages of the app.

-## Contributors
-Aafrin